semgrep/semgrep-docs/docs/semgrep-cloud-platform/bitbucket-pr-comments.md

 * You must have a Bitbucket Cloud [workspace access token](/semgrep-code/notifications/#creating-and-adding-a-workspace-access-token) or a [repository access token](/semgrep-code/notifications/#creating-and-adding-a-repository-access-token).
 :::

-To enable PR comments, define the `BITBUCKET_TOKEN` environment variable in your CI config file.
-Its syntax and placement in your CI config file depends on your CI provider.
+To enable PR comments, define the `BITBUCKET_TOKEN` environment variable in your CI configuration file.
+Its syntax and placement in your CI configuration file depends on your CI provider.
 For example, in Bitbucket Pipelines, its syntax is the following:

 ```
 - export BITBUCKET_TOKEN=$PAT